netbiolab/HCNetlas/README.md

 Celltype.specific.networks = run.SCINET.clusters(ace, specificity.slot.name = "celltype_specificity_scores_feature_specificity")
 ```

-Sort each genepair alphabetically and add LLS weight from HumanNetv3.
+Sort each gene pair alphabetically and add LLS weight from HumanNetv3.
-Elements of `sorted.net.list` are stored as edgelist.
+Elements of `sorted.net.list` are stored as edge list.
 This is later useful for assessing edge overlap between scHumanNets.

 ``` r
 sorted.net.list <- SortAddLLS(Celltype.specific.networks, reference.network = graph.hn3)
 ```

-Check each element of list and save scHumanNets, with both SCINET and LLS weights included in the edgelist for downstream analysis.
+Check each element of list and save scHumanNets, with both SCINET and LLS weights included in the edge list for downstream analysis.
 R code used to analyze pan-cancer scHumanNet is included in the `figures` folder.

 ``` r
 lapply(sorted.net.list, head)